vedi/cocos2dx-store/README.md

 #### Instructions for Android

-If you're building your application for the Android platform, here are some instructions on how to integrate cocos2dx-store into your Android roject:
+If you're building your application for the Android platform, here are some instructions on how to integrate cocos2dx-store into your Android project:

 1. Import the cocos2dx-store library into your project's Android.mk by adding the following lines in their appropriate places.
     ```